Nueeva/Vatarcry-Bot/README.md

 event.async(m, { client, body, prefixes, groupMetadata, participants, users, chats, groupSet, setting, isOwner, isAdmin, isBotAdmin, plugins, blockList, env, ctx, Func, Scraper })
 ```

-Others please learn by yourself from other plugins.

 Check this repository regularly to get updates because the progress base is not 100% yet (this is just a base or beta test), if you find an error please make an issue.
 Thanks.
 >>>>>>> 7696a6b (Initial commit)